Star1xr/ZL2-OfflineAccFix/README.md

 > **⚠️ UNOFFICIAL MODIFIED VERSION**
 >
-> This project will soon be changed its name to: TreeLauncher
+> This project will soon be changed its name to: TreeLauncher (in summer, when school and exams are done) and ill scope for better features then.
 >
 > This is an unofficial fork of [Zalith Launcher 2](https://github.com/ZalithLauncher/ZalithLauncher2).
 This project is **not affiliated with or endorsed by the official Zalith Launcher project**.